TR EN

 Categorizes abnormal muscle tone and dysfunction.

-List the developmental stages of the baby in intrauterine life.
+Describes the stages of fetal development during intrauterine life.

 WEEKLY COURSE CONTENTS AND STUDY MATERIALS FOR PRELIMINARY & FURTHER STUDY